steveloughran/dissident/README.md

 ### Configuration

 The file `conf/secrets.rb` must contain the configuration data.
-The
+The access keys and secrets come from twitter: do not share.

 ```ruby
  # Example secrets